Wandering Bajans

-The Ultimate Barbados Travel Guide — Everything You Need to Plan Your Trip
+The Ultimate Barbados Travel Guide

 I was born and raised in Barbados.
 I have travelled to over 40 countries, trekked Patagonia, camped across three continents and walked the West Highland Way.
 And I still come home and think — this island is something else.
 This guide is everything I know about Barbados, written honestly, by someone who actually lives here.